danielolvera21/readme-generator/Develop/README.md

   # Run Buddy

   ## Description
-  A website that offers fitness training services
+  a website that offers training services

   ## Languages
   The languages used to build this project are: